zulip/zulip/docs/translating/translating.md

   can view the login page in German using `http://localhost:9991/de/login/`.
 This works for any part of the Zulip UI, including portico (logged-out) pages.
-* For Zulip's logged-in UI (i.e. the actual webapp), you can [pick the language](https://zulip.com/help/change-your-language) in the Zulip UI.
+* For Zulip's logged-in UI (i.e. the actual web app), you can [pick the language](https://zulip.com/help/change-your-language) in the Zulip UI.
 * If your system has languages configured in your OS/browser, Zulip's